ian-ross/old-blog/static/data-visualisation.markdown

 When I say "standard" plots, I mean the kind of thing that you can see in more or less any journal article: regression plots, simple maps, contour plots, and so on.
 Of course, even the most standard of standard plots can be enhanced by small extras.
-This plot <span class="arr-right">&nbsp;&nbsp;&nbsp;</span> is a simple regression plot (for [this paper][precip-paper]) showing the relationship between standardised scores of precipitation intensity and ecosystem fluxes (GPP, gross primary productivity and RE, ecosystem respiration), all taken from the [FLUXNET][fluxnet] data set, after taking into account ecosystem flux variations caused by variations in total rainfall amount.
+This plot <i class="arr-right"/> is a simple regression plot (for [this paper][precip-paper]) showing the relationship between standardised scores of precipitation intensity and ecosystem fluxes (GPP, gross primary productivity and RE, ecosystem respiration), all taken from the [FLUXNET][fluxnet] data set, after taking into account ecosystem flux variations caused by variations in total rainfall amount.
 The data set I used consists of data for multiple sites, with different numbers of data years for each site.
 Each point on each plot shows the results for a single site-year, coloured according to the ecosystem type of the site, and using different symbols for predominantly dry sites and predominantly wet sites.
 The grey and black lines show linear regressions at different levels of significance (line width) and different data subsets (line colour and style).
 So far, so standard.
 The main extra feature here is the boxes, which encompass the range of variability of values seen for each site (i.e., there is one box per site).
 This gives an immediate visual representation of the range of intra-site variability (caused by differences from year to year at the same site) and inter-site variability (caused by intrinsic differences between sites).

 [precip-paper]: http://www.biogeosciences.net/9/1007/2012/bg-9-1007-2012.html
 [fluxnet]: http://www.fluxdata.org/DataInfo/default.aspx

 <a href="dv/lpj-whyme-climate-sensitivity.png"><div class="img-left">![LPJ-WHyMe climate sensitivity](dv/lpj-whyme-climate-sensitivity-small.png)</div></a>

-Another example is this <span
-class="arr-left">&nbsp;&nbsp;&nbsp;</span> composite image (from [this paper][lpj-whyme]), which shows, for the LPJ-WHyMe permafrost vegetation model, the sensitivity of three important soil parameters (soil temperature at 25 cm depth, active layer depth, ALD, and water
+Another example is this <i class="arr-left"/> composite image (from [this paper][lpj-whyme]), which shows, for the LPJ-WHyMe permafrost vegetation model, the sensitivity of three important soil parameters (soil temperature at 25 cm depth, active layer depth, ALD, and water